ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 - .concepts/lists/links.json

 I could also improve some other files but they really just seemed fine to me so I didn't. \
 I had some questions about the way I was implementing the files so I asked them under the issue.
-No reply from anybody so I decided to do it my way. \
+No reply from anybody for a while so I decided to do it my way. \
-That night I still had no replies on the issue so I decided to do the [PR](https://github.com/exercism/v3/pull/2898).
+That night I still had no replies on the issue so I decided to create the [PR](https://github.com/exercism/v3/pull/2898).
 The first commit didn't pass because I forgot to apply prettier on my files.
 The second commit passed all the mandatory checks.

 *07-12-20*